khuedoan/homelab/docs/concepts/tools-container.md

 It will open a shell like this:

 ```
-[nix-shell:/home/khuedoan/Documents/homelab]# echo hello
+[khuedoan@ryzentower:~/Documents/homelab]$ echo hello
 hello
 ```

 ## How it works

-- All dependencies are defined in `./shell.nix`
+- All dependencies are defined in `./flake.nix`
 - When you run `make tools`, it will run a thin Docker wrapper with the `nixos/nix` image (because not everyone has Nix installed) and mount some required volumes
-- `nix-shell` will start an interactive shell based on the Nix expression in `./shell.nix` and install everything from there
+- `nix develop` will start an interactive shell based on the Nix expression in `./flake.nix` and install everything from there

 ## Known issues